Vyral/base-template/_posts/2018-11-20-blog-post-you-wont-want-to-miss-this-new-listing.md

 ---
 layout: post
-title: >-
-  Blog Post: This New Listing at 3814 SE Martins St. Is One You Won’t Want to Miss
+title: 'Blog Post: You Won''t Want to Miss This New Listing'
 date: 2018-11-20 16:25:00
 tags:
   - Real Estate